 At an early Saturday dinner, my dining companion and I enjoyed some small plates, drinks and desserts couch-side in the lounge, which was perfect and cozy and everything you’d want on a chilly Buffalo evening.

+In a display of their knowledge and attention to detail, in 2023, Waxlight was nominated for a James Beard award for “Outstanding Wine & Beverage Program”.
 The wine program at Waxlight includes some classics as well as varietals with plenty of fun, funky, and esoteric options, all carefully chosen to pair well with food.
 The selection focuses on small, family-owned-and-operated producers that use sustainable methods in the vineyard and in the cellar.
 You’ll also spot some New York favorites from the Fingers Lakes, and soon from the Niagara Peninsula.